mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 *The whole works*, simply speaking, means that the everyday life beyond your speculation must be alive, vividly – beyond your doubt, your speculation, your theories, whatever you think.
 Any explanation, any doubt, any idea doesn't hit the mark.
 So, *the whole works* means that your life day-to-day must be vividly working.
 [We call this] *the whole works*.

 [...]
-There is a short fascicle of *the whole works* (“*Zenki*”) written by Dogen.
+There is a short fascicle of *the whole works* (“*Zenki*”) written by Dōgen.
 It is a very interesting fascicle, related with life and death.

 So let me first explain [the points] one by one.